vRP-framework/vRP/README.md

 ##### Regular permissions

 Regular permissions are plain text permissions, they can be added to groups.
-You can add a `-` before the permission when adding it to a group, to negate the permission (even if other groups add the permission, it will be discarded).
+You can add a `-` before the permission to negate (even if other groups add the permission, they will be ignored).

 ##### Special item permission